tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 ## Option 1: Put all info into your spec through expand/collapse sections

 You can try to put all information into your spec.
-You may be surprised what you can actually include in it.
+You may be surprised about how much information you can actually include in the spec.
 Any `description` element (not just the `description` property in the `info` object) allows you to use Markdown and HTML.
 For example, here's the `info` object in the Swagger spec where a description appears.
 Type a pipe `|` to break the content onto the next line, and then indent two spaces.
 You can add a lot of content here.

 ```yaml
 info: